-Then we can rewrite the sum in the same way we did for the read input case to efficiently calculate this sum.
+Then we can rewrite the sum in the same way we did for the read input case to efficiently calculate the rest of the sum.
+As in the input case, this only requires O(S) field operations and storing $O(\log(S))$ field elements.